 Why does Weymouth need a flood and coastal defence scheme?

-Weymouth already floods and is impacted by coastal erosion.
+Weymouth is susceptible to flooding and is impacted by coastal erosion.
 The issues of flood risk and loss of beach facing Weymouth will increase with sea level rise and more intense weather events; two key impacts from climate change.

 Without investment in flood and erosion risk management, Weymouth faces increasing damages to property and infrastructure, which will impact our community.